reconbug/dotfiles-3/docs/windows-1809.md

 Now open your terminal and you should see that the path is the windows mounted volume is the ubuntu user space.
 Eg: `jt@ac:/mnt/c/Users/james/projects/<your repo>$`.

-If you setup the symlink as directed above you should be able to nav to `cd ~/projects/<your repo>/` and see the same reflected files reflected.
+If you set up the symlink as directed above you should be able to nav to `cd ~/projects/<your repo>/` and see the same files reflected.